Medicare-Eligible Open Enrollment is scheduled for

 Presbyterian Medicare Advantage HMO-POS Premier or Select Plans: In-network providers in New Mexico, out-of-network providers in all states and urgent/emergency care worldwide.

-Medicare-eligible retirees are responsible for paying 70% of premiums for UNM medical benefits elected at retirement for themselves and eligible dependents.
+Medicare-eligible retirees are responsible for paying a percentage of their premiums based on their VEBA service credits for UNM medical benefits elected at retirement for themselves and eligible dependents.

 Learn more about Medicare Advantage plans from Medicare.gov.